OFFICER ELECTIONS

 The Local I-60 conducts its union officer elections via US Mail in accordance with the US Department of Labor’s laws.

-Ballots will be mailed to each member in good standing on November 28th, 2023.
-Those ballots are to be returned to the Elections Committee via US Mail in a timely manner such that they arrive in time to be counted on December 18th, 2023.
+Ballots will be mailed to each member in good standing on March 26th, 2024.
+Those ballots are to be returned to the Elections Committee via US Mail in a timely manner such that they arrive in time to be counted on April 16th, 2024.
 Ballots that arrive after the above date/time will not be counted.

 Alternatively, the Local’s by-laws permit the in-person return of the ballots to the secured ballot box at the Union’s office in Tempe, Arizona.
 To utilize this method, please schedule an appointment time with the elections committee to ensure somebody will be present to assist you.